bright/new-www/content/blog/meet-bright-recruitment-team.md

 **Paulina:** *One man by nature is just as good as any other* (J.J.
 Rousseau) and *I’m not telling you it’s going to be easy, I’m telling you it’s going to be worth it.* ​​(Art Williams)

 **Ula:**  It is not a good question for me as I have at least a few, e.g. *Hope for the best, there is no point in hoping for the worst.* (Stanisław Lem), *Alone we can do so little, together we can do so much.* (Helen Keller), *It is literally true that you can succeed best and quickest by helping others to succeed.
 (Napoleon Hill).
-And I also really like Socrate's* The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.*
+And I also really like Socrate's *The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.* Now you know why I call myself #ulacoelho. 🙈😉

 That is the end for today.
 Stay tuned!